Nib sugar

 Nib sugar (also pearl sugar and hail sugar) is a product of refined white sugar.
 The sugar is very coarse, hard, opaque white, and does not melt at temperatures typically used for baking.
-The product usually is made by crushing blocks of white sugar, then sifting to obtain fragments of a given diameter.
-The sugar may also be made in an extrusion process.
+It is usually made by crushing blocks of white sugar and sifting them to obtain fragments of a given diameter, though it may also be produced through an extrusion process.